thomssonkarl/FPGA-ML/README.md

 # FPGA-ML

-Neural Networks implemented in C++ for synthesis to HDL and execution on an FPGA.
+Neural Networks implemented in C for synthesis to HDL and execution on an FPGA.

 ## Work in Progress